-Action Item Responsible Party Timeframe Cost Estimate Priority (List ted by Management Topic) (support) Wild dlife/Waterfowl Waste Prov vide public education on the negative impacts of feeding waterfowl.
-Narr, NK, SK, NRPA, RIDEM (SRICD) 1-2 (then on- going) \$ Н wate wild to w (bac Brid Petta tify a local group to devise a sustainable strategy to address erfowl/wildlife management in the watershed.
-Perform a study of llife locations and concentrations in the watershed and their impact ater quality of the freshwater stream input to the Narrow River teria and nitrogen).
-Target areas identified in the TMDLs between getown Bridge and Middlebridge Bridge, and at the southern end of aquamscutt Cove to control waterfowl populations, and in the oked Brook subwatershed.
-Narr, NK, SK (SRICD) 1-2 \$ Н bank com burage residents to allow tall, coarse vegetation to grow along the cs of the river segments frequented by waterfowl or install mercially available fencing to restrict waterfowl access to the water.
-Insider a demonstration project to educate and spur interest.)
-Narr, NK, SK 3-5 \$ Н - lement and enforce effective ordinances and signage to prevent the ic from feeding waterfowl.
-Narr, NK, SK, NRPA, RIDOT 1-2 (on-going) \$ М sider extending Goose Hunting Season at the National Wildlife USFWS 3-5 \$ L
+Action Item (Listed by Management Topic) Responsible Party (support) Timeframe Cost Estimate Priority (Esseed by Hamagement Topic) \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Wildlife/Waterfowl Waste Provide public education on the negative impacts of feeding waterfowl.
+Narr, NK, SK, NRPA, RIDEM (SRICD) 1-2 (then on- going) \$ Н Identify a local group to devise a sustainable strategy to address waterfowl/wildlife management in the watershed.
+Perform a study of wildlife locations and concentrations in the watershed and their impact to water quality of the freshwater stream input to the Narrow River (bacteria and nitrogen).
+Target areas identified in the TMDLs between Bridgetown Bridge and Middlebridge Bridge, and at the southern end of Pettaquamscutt Cove to control waterfowl populations, and in the Crooked Brook subwatershed.
+Narr, NK, SK (SRICD) 1-2 \$ Н Encourage residents to allow tall, coarse vegetation to grow along the banks of the river segments frequented by waterfowl or install commercially available fencing to restrict waterfowl access to the water.
+(Consider a demonstration project to educate and spur interest.)
+Narr, NK, SK 3-5 \$ Н Implement and enforce effective ordinances and signage to prevent the public from feeding waterfowl.
+Narr, NK, SK, NRPA, RIDOT 1-2 (on-going) \$ М Consider extending Goose Hunting Season at the National Wildlife Refuge to abate non-migratory Canada Geese USFWS 3-5 \$ L

-► /• ▼ / D T • a (D • •/ Action Item (Listed by Management Topic) Responsible Party (support) Timeframe Cost Estimate Priority (Lister by Management Topic) Storage Tanks Prohibit new heating oil USTs, particularly in areas dependent on private wells and in wellhead protection areas.
+Action Item (Listed by Management Topic) Responsible Party (support) Timeframe Cost Estimate Priority Storage Tanks Prohibit new heating oil USTs, particularly in areas dependent on private wells and in wellhead protection areas.
 Narr, NK, SK 3-5 \$ L Educate homeowners on the threat to water quality from existing above- ground and underground home heating oil tanks and the potential financial consequences.
 Narr, NK, SK 1-2 \$ L Lawn and Turf Educate residents why and how to limit application of fertilizers and pesticides to gardens and lawns to recommended doses and avoid application prior to rain events.
 Consider offering 'free' assessments and/or demonstrations.
 Narr, NK, SK, NRPA 1-2 (then on- going) \$ Н Adopt requirements for LID landscaping (native landscaping, xeriscaping, minimum undisturbed areas, etc. for both residential and commercial development projects.)
 Narr, NK, SK 1-2 \$ М Adopt limits on residential lawn areas in new developments to minimize this source of pollution.
 (This is a Low Impact Development strategy.)
-Narr, NK, SK 1-2 \$ М Implement a local voluntary program for landscapers to commit to pollution prevention, such as the Town of Charlestown's Recommended Landscaper Process.
+Narr, NK, SK 1-2 \$ M Implement a local voluntary program for landscapers to commit to pollution prevention, such as the Town of Charlestown's Recommended Landscaper Process.
 Narr, NK, SK 3-5 \$ L Consider participating in RIDEM's Green Certification / Sustainable Turf Management for Landscaping Certification program.
 Narr, NK 3-5 \$ L